Mental Health Research Track | NYU Langone Health

 Mental Health Research Track

 The Section for Health Equity in NYU Langone’s Division of Health and Behavior features a Mental Health Research Track.
-Our researchers conduct community-based, culturally tailored studies to improve the mental health and wellbeing of ethnic minorities in New York City.
+Our researchers conduct community-based, culturally tailored studies to improve the mental health and wellbeing of all persons in New York City.

-This track is led by Sahnah Lim, PhD, MPH, and Crystal F. Lewis, PhD, who also serves as the director for the Department of Social Solutions and Services Research at the Nathan S. Kline Institute for Psychiatric Research and leads the Center for Research on Cultural and Structural Equity (CCASE).
+This track is led by Sahnah Lim, PhD, MPH, .
 Collaboration with community partners, not-for-profit organizations, and other medical institutions is integral to developing and implementing our intervention initiatives.

 Addressing Trauma Through Community and Peer Approaches in Faith-Based Settings: Creating Healthy Culture

-This pilot study, led by Sahnah Lim, PhD, MPH, is testing the preliminary efficacy of a lay educator–led intervention to improve mental health in minority populations contending with trauma by increasing spiritual wellbeing in faith-based settings in the Bronx.
+This pilot study, led by Sahnah Lim, PhD, MPH, is testing the preliminary efficacy of a lay educator–led intervention to improve mental health in all populations contending with trauma by increasing spiritual wellbeing in faith-based settings in the Bronx.
 The program is being developed and implemented by community partners, including Groundswell, The Network for Human Understanding, and Mekong NYC, and the curriculum involves 8 remote group sessions focused on spirituality and mental health.
-Participants come from about 10 religious institutions; the program is offered in English, Spanish, Vietnamese, and Cambodian.
 This research is funded by the Robert Wood Johnson Foundation.

 The Role of Cultural Therapy in Addressing Colonial Trauma and Oppression Among Indigenous Filipinos